radius-project/docs/docs/content/reference/resource-schema/core-schema/container-schema/scaling-extensions/index.md

 ---
 type: docs
-title: "Scaling Trait"
+title: "Scaling Extension"
-linkTitle: "Scaling Trait"
+linkTitle: "Scaling Extension"
-description: "Learn how to add a scaling Trait to your  service"
+description: "Learn how to add a scaling Extension to your  service"
 weight: 100
 ---

 ## Overview

-The `Applications.Core/manualScaling` trait configures the number of replicas of a compute instance (such as a container) to run.
+The `Applications.Core/manualScaling` extension configures the number of replicas of a compute instance (such as a container) to run.

-## Trait format
+## Extension format

-In this example, a [container service]({{< ref container >}}) adds a manual scaling trait to set the number of container replicas.
+In this example, a [container service]({{< ref container >}}) adds a manual scaling extension to set the number of container replicas.

 {{< rad file="snippets/manual.bicep" embed=true marker="//SAMPLE" replace-key-run="//CONTAINER" replace-value-run="container: {...}" >}}